 Last week I found a recipe for a make-ahead waffle batter with yeast which you chill overnight then bake the next morning.
+I guess you could also call these Overnight Waffles or Yeasted Waffles as well.

-Make-ahead waffle batter is perfect for when you’re in a hurry or for when you’re just too tired to deal with measuring out the ingredients.
+Make-Ahead waffle batter is perfect for when you’re in a hurry or for when you’re just too tired to deal with measuring out the ingredients.
 I made a half batch of batter last night and cooked the waffles this morning.
 The batter smelled quite yeasty and it was very, very thin.
 To keep the waffle maker from overflowing, I had to pour it on very slowly.
 I also didn’t bother greasing the waffle maker, which in this case was fine, since the waffles have enough butter in them to keep them from sticking.

 The end result was crispy, flavorful (yeasty tasting, but in a good way), thin waffles.